Skip to content

 Features of mysqli_use_result Function

-The mysqli_use_result function provides a variety of features that make it a useful tool for retrieving large result sets from MySQL databases in a more memory-efficient manner.
+The mysqli_use_result function provides a variety of features that make it a useful tool for retrieving large result sets from MySQL databases in a more memory-efficient approach.
 Some of the key features of the function include:

 1. Initiating Result Set Retrieval